howtowritehelloworld/engg1340-project/README.md

 Linked list to store the path and the pointers to the enemies.

-Use text file for saving the game.
+A Text file is used for saving and loading the game.

 ### Dynamic Memory Management <a name="dynamic-memory"></a>